 “She was completely immersed in both science and service throughout both of these careers,” Eppig notes.
 “Mary Ann is a model scientist who not only has an outstanding record of research, but is an inspirational cornerstone of the field of reproductive biology and its institutions.”

 Not long after setting up her JAX lab, Handel took on a host of teaching and mentoring roles, becoming an adjunct professor on the graduate faculty at the University of Maine.
-She took on the director’s role for a special collaboration known as the “JAX Track,” which enables predoctoral students in mammalian genetics to rotate between JAX and the Sackler School of Graduate Biomedical Sciences at Tufts.
+She took on the director’s role for a special collaboration known as the “JAX Track,” which enables predoctoral students in mammalian genetics to rotate between JAX and the Tufts Graduate School of Biomedical Sciences.
 For five years she served on the faculty of the Woods Hole Marine Biological Laboratory’s Frontiers in Reproduction group.

-Her decades of service to the Society for Reproductive Sciences (SSR) include mentoring trainees, serving (with Eppig) as co-editor in chief of the SSR’s journal, Biology of Reproduction, and organizing scientific conferences in reproductive and developmental sciences.
+Her decades of service to the Society for the Study of Reproduction (SSR) include mentoring trainees, serving (with Eppig) as co-editor in chief of the SSR’s journal, Biology of Reproduction, and organizing scientific conferences in reproductive and developmental sciences.
 The SSR has awarded her the 2018 Jansen Distinguished Service Award, which recognizes “an individual who has demonstrated unselfish service and leadership in advancing the discipline of reproductive biology.”

 In learning of the award, Handel says, “It is an honor to serve with my colleagues in the Society for the Study of Reproduction to strengthen our research community and awareness of the importance of reproductive health in overall well-being.”